Best Offline Cloud Storage in 2023: Unplug and Play

 One of the first things you’ll notice about Icedrive is its well-designed user interface that’s very easy on the eyes.
 A combination of a crisp color scheme and everything located exactly where you’d expect it makes Icedrive a very easy-to-use service, especially when compared to other cloud storage services with clunky and dated designs.

 Icedrive came out of the gate with eminently reasonable prices.
 There’s a 10GB free plan, which is pretty middle-of-the-road as far as free plans go, but it’s the paid plans where Icedrive really shines.
-The mid-range plan offers 1TB of cloud storage space for $49.99 per year, or you can opt for lifetime cloud storage for just $229.
+The mid-range plan offers 1TB of cloud storage space for $49.99 per year, or you can opt for lifetime cloud storage for as little as $99 for 150GB.

 There are many other great things to say about Icedrive that we don’t have the time to get into here, including its excellent security, clear privacy stance, fast speeds and various minor features, like media streaming.
 If this sounds like a compelling package, make sure to check out our full Icedrive review for all the information you could possibly need.